Oldham Coliseum: Historic theatre stages final act after funding cut

 And there was a performance by its youth theatre about the venue's famous ghost - an actor called Harold Norman, who died after being stabbed on stage during a production of Macbeth in 1947.

-Clara Darcy was the final performer, delivering a moving but defiantversion of a monologue about endings from her 2022 play We Should Definitely Have More Dancing, which was inspired by her experience of a brain tumour.
+Clara Darcy was the final performer, delivering a version of a monologue about endings from her 2022 play We Should Definitely Have More Dancing, which was inspired by her experience of a brain tumour.

 The night's performers then gathered on stage, receiving a standing ovation that continued for several minutes after the final curtain fell.